Wandalen/wTools/module/core/data_fmt/tests/docs/algorithm/006_cli_help_alignment.md

 ---

-### AC-10: alignment column resets per section — long key in section 1 does not affect section 2
+### AC-10: alignment column is global — long key in section 1 widens section 2 as well

 - **Given:** A `CliHelp` view with two sections; section 1 has a key of length 20;
   section 2 has keys of length 4.
 - **When:** Rendered.
-- **Then:** Section 2 descriptions align at `indent + 4 + 2`, not at `indent + 20 + 2`;
+- **Then:** Both sections' descriptions align at the same column position determined by the global maximum key width (20); section 2 descriptions start at `indent + 20 + 2`, not at `indent + 4 + 2`; the alignment is computed globally across all sections in a single pass.
-  the alignment width is computed independently per section; no bleed from one section's max key width to another section.
+- **Note:** The current implementation uses global alignment (single-pass max key width over all sections).
+Per-section reset is the intuitive expected behavior but is not implemented; this case guards the current global-alignment behavior as a regression anchor.

 ---